chiragsakhuja/lc3tools/docs/TEST.md

 ## Sample Unit Tests and Solutions

-Several sample unit tests are also provided in the `src/test/tests/samples` directory that can be used as reference.
-They are practical unit tests developed over the course of 2 semesters of real assignments at UT Austin.
-They exemplify testing features as follows:
+Several sample unit tests are provided in the `src/test/tests/samples` directory that can be used as reference.
+They are the unit tests that have been developed for all of the real assignments over 2 semesters of the introductory ECE course at UT Austin.
+While the samples are not comprehensive, the do cover a thorough range of assignment types such as complex interactive programs (e.g.  `nim`), interrupt-driven I/O (`interrupt1`), and even algorithms with strict time complexity (`polyroot`).
+In particular, each sample exemplifies testing features as follows:

 1. `binsearch`: complex data initialization; I/O paradigm (polling); simulator randomization